-Wild’s longtime lawyer Bradley Edwards said outside the courthouse that while Wild welcomes the government’s repentance, she wants more concrete relief.
-Citing the government’s admitted violations of the Crime Victims Rights Act, Edwards said that the “clear remedy is to rescind the non-prosecution agreement.”
+Wild's longtime lawyer Bradley Edwards said outside the courthouse that while Wild welcomes the government's repentance, she wants more concrete relief.
+Citing the government's admitted failure to confer with victims, Edwards said that the "clear remedy is to rescind the non-prosecution agreement."

 The government told the appellate panel that the Crime Victims Rights Act provides a means for disenfranchised victims to challenge plea bargains, not non-prosecution agreements like Epstein's.
 Steinberg claimed that because federal prosecutors never filed a formal charging document, the act's rescission remedies do not apply.

 Edwards said after the hearing that the government's stance amounts to using a legal loophole to sidestep victims' rights.

 "This is an argument the government has been making for some time.
 They're saying, 'We never formally indicted, so we didn't have to treat the victims with dignity,'" Edwards said.

 Epstein, who rubbed shoulders with the richest of the rich in the Palm Beach social scene, members of the British royal family and Presidents Donald Trump and Bill Clinton, died in August 2019 while in custody on new sex-crime charges filed in New York.
 His death was deemed a suicide by a New York City medical examiner, though a forensic pathologist hired by his brother argued that his injuries suggested homicide.